Big Bertha

 section break

-When Doreen agreed to marry Victor, she seemed to do so only because she could never counter the arguments of her sisters and her colleagues, all of whom kept telling her that Victor had all the qualities that made for an ideal husband.
-In any case, Victor and Doreen, once married, followed a routine that was quite similar to their prenuptial relationship.
+When Doreen agreed to marry Victor, she seemed to do so only because she couldn’t find any way to counter the arguments of her two sisters and her nursing colleagues, all of whom kept telling her that Victor would make an ideal husband.
+Once married, Victor and Doreen followed a routine that didn’t differ much from their prenuptial relationship.
 Because of their schedules, particularly during the work week, Victor and Doreen often saw each other only when one was arriving home and the other was leaving.
-If Doreen worked a double-shift or Victor came home late two nights in a row, three or four days might pass when the only contact between them was the muffled kiss they exchanged when one of them was either getting out of or into bed.
+If Doreen worked a double-shift or Victor came home late two nights in a row, three or four days might pass when the only contact between them was the muffled kiss and quick embrace they exchanged as one of them was either getting out of or into bed.
 They usually managed, however, provided their schedules jibed, to go out to dinner on Saturday nights or maybe attend a party they were invited to.
 Their love making, as always, was both punctual and predictable.

 Victor, off-duty, remained Sherburne’s all-purpose volunteer.
-At Rotary Club meetings, his hand was always the one that went up first when the call went out for a work party to reseed the grass at the Little League field or to head the fund drive to refurbish Sherburne’s memorial to World War II veterans.
-He was a permanent fixture at the annual auction to benefit the Sherburne Community Hospital, and at Christmas, any poor family answering a knock at the door was likely to find Victor, a Santa Claus hat on his head, distributing toys collected by the YMCA.
+At Rotary Club meetings, his hand was the one that went up first if the call went out for a work party to reseed the grass at the Little League field or a request was made for someone to head the fund drive to refurbish Sherburne’s memorial to World War II veterans.
+He was a permanent fixture, even serving at times as the energetic auctioneer, at the annual fund-raising auction to benefit the Sherburne Community Hospital, and at Christmas, any poor family answering a knock on the door was likely to find Victor, a Santa Claus hat on his head, distributing toys collected by the YMCA.

-Doreen’s main interest in the first two years after she was married was reclaiming the overgrown, weed-covered backyard of the house she and Victor had bought.
-She cut back the shrubs that prevented any light from entering the downstairs rooms, replaced the weeds with grass and transformed the rocky ledge on the east side of their backyard into a colorful rock garden.
-In non-gardening months, she was part of a quilting circle and attended, off and on, a yoga glass, Quite often, because she and her nursing colleagues ended up with days off in the middle of the week, they took day-long excursions to various shopping malls within a two to three hour radius of Sherburne.
+Doreen’s main interest in the first year after she was married was reclaiming the overgrown, weed-covered backyard of the house she and Victor had bought.
+She cut back and uprooted shrubs so dense they prevented any light from entering the downstairs rooms, replaced the weeds with grass and transformed a rock-strewn slope on the east side of their backyard into a colorful rock garden.
+In non-gardening months, she was part of a quilting circle and attended, off and on, a yoga class.
+Quite often, because she and her nursing colleagues ended up with days off in the middle of the week, they took day-long excursions to various shopping malls within a two to three hour radius of Sherburne.

 On this visit, Doreen methodically made her way from one store to the next until she had traversed the shops on one side of the mall.
 She then made a U-turn and started down the next row of stores.
-She had gone into three shops before she approached one that sold sporting goods.
-Through the window, she saw Markey, who now had a mustache and a slight paunch.
-From the gestures he made, he seemed to be giving a clerk some instructions.
-The name tag clipped to the front pocket of his shirt also seemed to indicate that Markey was an employee of the store.
+She had passed by three shops before she approached one that sold sporting goods, and there, through the window, she saw Markey.
+The first thing she noticed was that he now had a mustache and a slight paunch.
+From the gestures he made, he seemed to be giving a clerk some instructions, but it was the name tag clipped to the front pocket of his shirt, that told her he was an employee of the store.

-Entering the sporting goods shop, Doreen made her way past a display of volley balls and stopped briefly to glance at baseball gloves before reaching the area set aside for golf clubs.
-That brought her close enough to Markey so that she could hear him tell the store clerk how he wanted her to rearrange a display of sweat pants and t-shirts.
-While listening to what Markey said, Doreen grabbed a driver and studied it.
-She even flexed it back and forth, as if testing it for balance and feel.
+Without any hesitation, Doreen entered the store, making her way past a display of volley balls and stopping briefly to glance at baseball gloves before reaching an area set aside for golf clubs.
+That brought her close enough to Markey so that she could hear him telling the store clerk how and why he wanted her to rearrange a display of sweat pants and t-shirts.
+While listening to what Markey said, Doreen grabbed a golf club, a putter, and pretended to study it closely.
+She even bent over, looking as if she was lining up a putt.
 She was aware that her heart was beating faster as Markey turned away from the store clerk and headed towards a door that said Employees Only.
-That’s when Doreen, moving slightly to the left, placed herself directly in Markey’s path.
+That’s when Doreen, moving two steps to the left, placed herself directly in Markey’s path.
 When Markey spotted her, he came to a sudden halt, pulled back his head and slapped both hands to his chest.

 Doreen, more calmly than she thought possible, said, "Pardon me, but I was interested in looking at these new clubs."